 Self-esteem refers to the attitudes or judgments people hold about themselves and their worthiness.
 Individuals suffering from low self-esteem doubt their worth, skills, and ability to be successful.
 They may feel badly about themselves and expect to fail or be rejected by others in a variety of situations.
 Low self-esteem not only negatively impacts mood, but also has a detrimental impact on work or school performance, relationships, and other activities.
 Various factors can be influential and work to maintain low self-esteem, including past learning experiences, such as childhood experiences, and current thought and behavior patterns.
+The good news is, CBT for low self-esteem has proven to be very effective.

 What is the treatment for low self-esteem?